snazy/ohc/README.rst

 OHC uses multiple segments.
 Each segment contains its own independent off-heap hash map.
 Synchronization occurs on critical sections that access a off-heap hash map.
 Necessary serialization and deserialization is performed outside of these critical sections.

-Concurrent eviction is performed using either LRU (double linked list), timestamp or counter (2Q).
+Eviction is performed using LRU strategy when adding entries.
-Note that the last two replacement strategies are not yet implemented.
+Rehashing is performed in each individual off-heap map when necessary.

 Configuration
 -------------